What To Know Before Installing A Shiplap Ceiling: Design Ideas

 DIY wood ceiling with geometric shaped chandelier

 To start, you’ll need to gather all your materials.
-Wood glue, nails, a nail gun, a hammer, and stud finder are important.
+Wood glue, nails, a nail gun, a hammer, and a stud finder are important.
 You’ll also want your wood planks and a jigsaw to cut them down if necessary.
-Remember to grab safety tools as well such as safety glasses and a pair of sturdy step stools or ladders.
+Remember to grab safety tools, such as safety glasses and a pair of sturdy step stools or ladders.

 Now, you need to find out how much wood you’ll need.
 Measure the room lengthwise and width-wise.
 Then, choose the width of each plank.
 With these measurements, you should be able to calculate how many boards you need to create your pattern and keep it consistent over the whole ceiling.

 Before securing anything into place, mark where it’s supposed to go.
-It’s much easier to change a chalk mark than to rip out and move secured wood.
+Changing a chalk mark is much easier than removing and moving secured wood.
 It’s also going to save you a lot of material.
 When marking these out, a stud finder can help you find the right spot.
 It can also be useful to try a test nail before trying to nail boards into place.

 If the boards aren’t pre-cut, you’ll want to go ahead and measure and cut them.
 If you want to stain the wood, it’s also a good idea to do it now.
 This will allow you to get a smooth, clean stain.
 It’ll also help keep the stain on the wood, not your ceiling.